-I’ve come to re-think how I feel about the paper we call money.
-I now think in terms of options, rather than wealth.
+I’ve come to rethink how I feel about the paper we call money.
+I now think in terms of options rather than wealth.
 What options do I need to provide a good life?
 What are the consequences of having any of these particular options?
 What is the meaning of having enough?
 It wasn’t always this way.
-My thoughts and feelings about money has been an on-going journey.
+My thoughts and feelings about money have been an ongoing journey.

 I’ve learned a lot from living and working.
-The process of returning to work as a self-employed therapist has caused me to ask myself about money, what do I need to provide for my family, and what would I like to do with the money I earn?
+The process of returning to work as a self-employed therapist has caused me to ask myself about money, what I need to provide for my family, and what I would like to do with the money I earn.
 So, what are my needs, the needs of my family, and the needs of my business?

 One of the most important values I have is that of being able to assist others less fortunate than myself.
 This can only happen when the needs of my family are sufficiently met.
 It means having enough for not only our family’s needs, but having enough to fulfill a dream, or two.
 Having enough is about being realistic and feeling good about the things you have.
 So for me, it means being able to give back.

-So in practical terms what is enough?
+So, in practical terms, what is enough?
 Being able to buy what I want at the grocery store.
 Providing new clothing for my family when they need new things to wear is also important to me.
-Saving for retirement and taking a vacation to relax and return to work refreshed.
+Saving for retirement and taking a vacation to relax, and then returning to work refreshed.
 After that, it means being able to save and give assistance by offering to buy groceries or replace someone’s worn shoes.
 It means doing good things for others.
 It means giving someone who is starting out in business my support.
 It means that I want to do nice things for my husband without him knowing about them.